jdhao/blog_source/kitty_config_mac.md

 ```

 Most terminal emulators have this nice feature to copy the selected text to
-clipboard by default.
-In Kitty, we can also do this.
-Just enable the following
+clipboard automatically.
+In Kitty, we can also do this by enabling the
-option:
+following option:

 ```
 copy_on_select yes